 Automate money going into a savings account every month.

 This is something that can be easily done through online banking or your payroll platform at work.
 It’s the easiest way to help build an emergency fund, which should be your first financial to-do.
 Start with as little as $25 per paycheck.
 The savings, especially if you funnel it towards a high-yield savings account, can go a long way, including interest.
-Remember once it’s in a savings account, pretend it doesn’t exist unless an emergency comes up — such as job loss, medical emergency or an unexpected car repair.
+Remember once it’s in a savings account, pretend it doesn’t exist unless an emergency comes up — such as job loss, medical emergency, or an unexpected car repair.

 It’s important to build a credit history.
 Your credit score is like your adult GPA.
 It monitors your responsibility as a money borrower and lets lenders assess the amount of risk they will take when loaning you money.

 A great way to get started is by opening up your first credit card.
 That’s why I’ve partnered with Deserve, which is perfect for those who are building credit.
 Deserve isn’t your average credit card company, they value educating their customers about smart buying habits.
 Their process to approve credit applications is more comprehensive than standard industry practices.
-Deserve uses an algorithm to look at the borrower’s comprehensive financial health and their previous spending habits to determine credit limits and interest rate.
+Deserve uses an algorithm to look at the borrower’s comprehensive financial health and their previous spending habits to determine credit limits and interest rates.
 I love that each card has a unique spending reward system for users practicing good spending habits.

 Deserve is committed to educating you about credit, personal finance, and more — so you can make good decisions that have a lasting impact on your financial life.
 Now that’s integrity, y’all.